rylphs/ng-domain-prop/README.md

 	@UsesDomainValues
 	Class MyDomainClass {
-	/*CommaNumber type behave much like a number although is really a CommaNumber object.*/
+	/*CommaNumber type behave much like a number although it is really a CommaNumber object.*/
 	@DomainProperty(CommaNumber) value:any = 5;

 		addSomeValue(ammount:number){